vertica/Vertica-Extension-Packages/bandpass/README.md

     vsql -f lowpass_load.sql
     vsql -f highpass_load.sql

+Since these commands use relative pathnames to find components (the data files and the UDx libraries), they need to be run in the directory containing `p_lowpass.py` and `highpass.py`.

 `lowpass_load.sql` will load the data from `lowpass_data.csv` into a flextable, `lowpass_data`.
 It then derives a standard Vertica table, `lowpass_data_with_deltas`, which has columns: